aparajita/capacitor-dark-mode/README.md

 update(data?: DarkModeListenerData) => Promise<DarkModeAppearance>
 ```

 Adds or removes the dark mode class on the html element depending on the dark mode state.
-You do NOT need to call this when the system appearance changes.<br><br>If you are manually setting the appearance, you should call this method after the value returned by the configured getter would change.<br><br>Returns the current dark mode state.
+You do NOT need to call this when the system appearance changes.<br><br>If you are manually setting the appearance and you have specified a getter function, you should call this method AFTER the value returned by the configured getter changes.<br><br>Returns the current appearance.

 | Param | Type                                                     |
 | :---- | :------------------------------------------------------- |